Who is the course for?

 This is a 3 day course (9am – 5pm), which is completed in the classroom and includes a boating practical session.
 All of the equipment, training and assessment materials that participants need will be provided by SMT.
 Participants must bring their own writing materials, own work-style clothing and enclosed footwear appropriate to the forecast weather conditions.

-Participants who successfully complete all of the assessments will receive a nationally-recognised Statement of Attainment for:
+Participants who successfully complete all of the written, verbal and practical assessments will receive a nationally-recognised Statement of Attainment for the following units:

 - MARB002 Perform basic servicing and maintenance of main propulsion unit and auxiliary systems